Buy-to-let property investment

 Rents have been increasing

-While mortgage rates are at their lowest in recent times,1 UK rents continue to rise in almost every area of the country.2 With a buoyant private rental market, a brand new buy-to-let investment is an increasingly attractive prospect.
-At Barratt, we’ll help make the whole process of buying and letting as simple as possible.
+UK rents continue to rise in almost every area of the country*.
+With a buoyant private rental market, a brand new buy-to-let investment is an increasingly attractive prospect.
+At David Wilson, we’ll help make the whole process of buying and letting as simple as possible.